andrey-ushakov/wix-style-react/src/SideMenu/README.md

 # SideMenu

-A **WIP** collection of dumb components for easy side menu combination.
+A collection of dumb components for easy side menu combination.

+You can use the [DrillView](/DrillView)

 yet to be done:

-* multi level links
 * RTL

 ## Components